Divine providence: Reformed

+The Confession then takes a turn towards humility regarding this doctrine, "And as to what He doth surpassing human understanding, we will not curiously inquire into it further than our capacity will admit of;" while also proclaiming the "unspeakable consolation" that it affords for believers, who may be assured that nothing befalls them by chance but by the will of their Father.
+This is proved by the words of Christ in : "Are not two sparrows sold for a farthing?
+And one of them shall not fall on the ground without your Father.
+But the very hairs of your head are all numbered.
+Fear ye not therefore, ye are of more value than many sparrows."
+Finally, the article rejects Epicureanism, an ancient philosophy which taught that the world is ultimately chaotic, and that there is no underlying order or predestination, rather that everything is subject to luck or random chance.
+The doctrine of providence, and its implications regarding the immanence of God in all secondary causes, and the fact that nothing can come to pass without his divine foreordination, stands in direct contradiction to Epicureanism, as it asserts that nothing is chaotic or random, but rather that everything is absolutely dependent upon the necessary will of God.
+Calvin gives the metaphor in the Institutes of the Christian Religion, that Creation is a great theatre, in which the epic drama of human history and redemption is played out, all according to the direction of the divine will.

 Arminian

 At the beginning of the 17th century, the Dutch theologian Jacobus Arminius formulated Arminianism and disagreed with Calvin in particular on election and predestination.
 Arminianism is defined by God's limited mode of providence.
 This mode of providence affirms the compatibility between human free will and divine foreknowledge, but its incompatibility with theological determinism.
 Thus predestination in Arminianism is based on divine foreknowledge, unlike in Calvinism.
 It is therefore a predestination by foreknowledge.
 From this perspective, comes the notion of a conditional election on the one who wills to have faith in God for salvation.

 Swedenborgian

 Divine Providence is a book published by Emanuel Swedenborg in 1764 which describes his systematic theology regarding providence, free will, theodicy, and other related topics.
 Both meanings of providence are applicable in Swedenborg's theology, in that providence encompasses understanding, intent and action.
 Divine providence relative to man is 'foresight', and relative to the Lord is 'providence'.
 Swedenborg proposes that one law of divine providence is that man should act from freedom according to reason, and that man is regenerated according to the faculties of rationality and liberty.